 a.
 Proclaim all these words in the cities of Judah and in the streets of Jerusalem: Jeremiah’s assignment was to preach this message of the broken covenant and its consequences in Jerusalem and the other cities of Judah.

 b.
 For I earnestly exhorted your fathers: God gave the people of Israel many warnings and encouragements to do what was right under the covenant.
-He wanted their obedience and did all He could to cultivate and encourage it, God even risingearly and exhorting them (to use an understandible figure of speech).
+He wanted their obedience and did all He could to cultivate and encourage it, God even rising early and exhorting them (to use an understandable figure of speech).

 c.
 Yet they did not obey or incline their ear, but everyone followed the dictates of his evil heart: Instead of following God’s instructions and warnings, they went their own way, followed their own heart.
 Therefore God said, I will bring upon them all the words of this covenant.